HollowMan6/02239-Data-Security/Report-access-control.md

 	return userName + NOT_ALLOWED + methodName;
 ```

-In terms of our design choices, we chose to keep the access control list in the database because it is well-suited for scenarios involving simultaneous access.
-Since we already decided to store user data in the database, it made sense to centralize all critical information in a single location instead of spreading it out.
+Access control list will be kept in the database ensuring simultaneous access.
+Moreover, all the critical information is centralized because the users data is inside the database.
+The reason for this is that all of the data is being stored inside the database.
 Furthermore, we favored using Java interfaces to achieve a level of abstraction and encapsulation.
 This approach offers the flexibility to adapt to future modifications in access control methods, like incorporating role-based access control.

 ## Role Based Access Control